Water and Agriculture in California

 Who pays for these water deliveries?

 Most of California’s agricultural state and federal water contractors are large corporate enterprises that receive the water at below-market rates; this is how they are subsidized by taxpayers and ratepayers.
-In 2022, for example, the agricultural Central Valley Irrigation District in the San Joaquin Valley paid $21.79 per acre-foot of water.
+In 2022, for example, the agricultural Central California Irrigation District in the San Joaquin Valley paid $21.79 per acre-foot of water.
 By contrast, the Metropolitan Water District of Southern California—which serves 19 million ratepayers in 26 south state cities—paid $799 an acre-foot in the same year.
 [7]

 Are large government water projects the only source of water for California growers?